|The Abbey Pub, Darley Abbey|

 St. Mary's Bridge

-There's a long, flat section along City Road before a left turn into the car park at Parker’s Piece Cricket Ground where the drink station is located.
+There's a long, flat section along City Road before a left turn into the car park at Parker’s Piece Cricket Ground.

 At the end of the car park runners will be directed on to the footpath adjacent to Parker’s Piece Cricket Ground before heading through the wood towards Darley Fields as they approach the four kilometre mark at the tennis courts.

-The runners then follow the tree-lined path through Darley Park and on to Folly Road where Haslams is now visible and so too is the half way mark.
+The runners then follow the tree-lined path through Darley Park and on to Folly Road where they can take a drink at the drinks station.
+At this point Haslams is now visible and so too is the half way mark.
 This is a great opportunity for the Race Commentator and spectators to see the runners and be given their half way race time.

 The runners turn left at the junction off Folly Road and Haslams Lane to complete a second lap of the same circuit.